rahulmacha65/TournamentTracker/README.md

       - Tournament Tracker have Emailing feature.
       - It will send email to each team members who won in each round.
-      - In final round it will sends the email to "Tournament Winner Team" along with all other teams who participated in the Tournament.
+      - In final round it will sends the email to "Tournament Winner Team"
+      - It will also send email to all other teams for participating in the Tournament.